ffich/CanPiHat/README.md

-# CanPiHat
-HW project of the CAN bus Raspberry PI HAT developed for Elettronica In.

-# Description
-The CanPi HAT is a Raspberry PI compatible HAT with an SPI CAN bus controller + CAN 2.0B compliant Transceiver, that allows to connect a Raspberry PI to CAN Bus.

 # 🐍🔌 CanPiHat — CAN Bus HAT for Raspberry Pi

 A rugged **CAN-Bus HAT** for the **Raspberry Pi**, powered by the **Microchip MCP2515** CAN controller 🧠 and **MCP2551** high-speed transceiver ⚡.
 Perfect for automotive 🚗, industrial 🏭, and robotics 🤖 CAN applications.
+The CanPi HAT is a Raspberry PI compatible HAT with an SPI CAN bus controller + CAN 2.0B compliant Transceiver, that allows to connect a Raspberry PI to CAN Bus.****

 ---